Key Takeaways

 - Weakness

 A cluster headache includes multiple short and painful headaches.
-Most last for less than an hour but can cause hours-long pain as they “cluster” together in occurrence.
+Most last for less than an hour but can cause hours-long pain as they occur in clusters of 1 to 3 headaches per day.

 Cluster headaches trigger piercing headache pain, usually behind one eye.
 Other symptoms include: